Call (0115) 931 51 71 to talk to us about your situation

 Missed Chances To Save Diabetic Patient

-Julie Hardy, a clinical negligence specialist, was contacted by the family of Marie Henson.
+Julie Hardy, a clinical negligence specialist, was contacted by the family of Marie Henson, a diabetic patient.
 Marie was only 53 years old when she died from diabetic complications which were missed in the Newark Urgent Care Centre.
 Her family spoke of their loss and told local newspapers that their “wonderful mother should still be here”.
-It is tragic that so many chances to save Marie were missed and the family remain devastated by their loss.
-Type 1 Diabetes is a common condition and complications are usually easily diagnosed and are treatable but Marie was badly let down by health professionals.
+Read more

 Barratts Recover over £85,000,000 in Compensation for our Clients in 2019!